pkivolowitz/asm_book/README.md

 Originally, this book taught only the ARM LINUX conventions.
-However, over time, we developed a suite of macros that make it much easier to write code once and use it on MacOS or on LINUX.
+However, over time, we developed a suite of macros that make it much easier to write code for use either on MacOS or on LINUX.

-The macros are a work in progress.
 [This link](./macros/) will lead to a current copy of them as well as documentation.
 Macros that make programming a bit easier are also included.

 [This chapter](./more/apple_silicon/) provides some additional information about Apple Silicon assembly language programming.